strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

 Of course, it's possible to disable one of the listeners just not declaring it in the `Kafka` resource under the `listeners` field.
 It's clear that when both the `plain` and `tls` sub-properties are not defined, the listeners will be disabled.

 The listeners sub-properties might also contain additional configuration.
 Currently, the only supported configuration is authentication on the `tls` listener, as described in the next section.

 # Authentication and Authorization support

 In order to have a more secure Kafka cluster, authentication and authorization play an important role.
-For example, a client can be authenticated in order to have access to the cluster for sending/receiving messages and has to be authorized in order to do so for specific topics.
+For example, a client could be authenticated in order to have access to the cluster for sending/receiving messages and has to be authorized in order to do so for specific topics.
 In most of the real scenarios, it's better than having "anonymous" access and the freedom to use all the available topics.

 The authentication is configured as part of the `listener` configuration.